Schmudling/AlignedForensics/test_code/README.md

 We use the testing pipeline provided by [CLIPDet](https://github.com/grip-unina/ClipBased-SyntheticImageDetection).
 We test on a wide variety of real and synthetic images.
 We make the dataset public on huggingface at this [link](https://huggingface.co/datasets/AniSundar18/Robust_LDM_Benchmark).

 ## Evaluation Procedure
-The models need to be saved in a specific way, please refer to the ```weights``` folder for an example,
+To run inference with the models, we need to refer to their path in the config file.
+An example of one such config file is present in the ```weights``` folder.
+The config file needs to be edited such that, file_path stores the path to the model weights.

 To evaluate our models on the datsets, the path containing the image should be converted into a csv file.
 We provide a script in order to do that,